NHMPh/LightGun/README.md

 If you're using an Arduino Leonardo pro micro, you can upload the firmware directly through the software.
 See below for details.

-If you're using a different model or encountering issues uploading the firmware through the software, download the Arduino IDE, install the HID-Project library by NicoHood, and use the provided sketch at
+If you're using a different model or encountering issues uploading the firmware through the software, download the Arduino IDE, install the HID-Project library by NicoHood inside arduino library manager ; [ArduinoJoystickLibrary by MHeironimus](https://github.com/MHeironimus/ArduinoJoystickLibrary), and use the provided sketch at

 [/NHMPh/LightGun/tree/main/ArduinoMouseFirmware](https://github.com/NHMPh/LightGun/tree/main/ArduinoMouseFirmware).